 A lot of portrait photographers discourage wearing prints, busy patterns and bold colors.
 For a senior session, I disagree!
-I do want you and your smiling face to be the center of attention, and not have your clothes take away from you but I also think it’s the perfect time to express yourself through your clothes.
+I do want you and your smiling face to be the center of attention but I also think it’s the perfect time to express yourself through your clothes.

-That being said, I think you should have at least 3-5 outfits, with at least one having neutral colors and a classic look.
+That being said, I think you should have about 3-5 outfits, with at least one having neutral colors and a classic look.
 They should not all be trendy, all prints, all the same color.
 Variety is key!
-A common combination of outfits is a dressy or bold/statement outfit, a more casual one (maybe jeans + neutral shirt) and some combination of other casual, dressy or sports uniform.
+A common combination of outfits is a dressy or statement outfit, a casual one (maybe jeans + neutral shirt) and some combination of other casual, dressy or sports uniform.

 TIP #2 – Think about your Location & Season:

 Okay, this is a continuation of what to wear but Tip #1 got really long!
 Match your outfits to the locations and the season we’re shooting in.
-If we’re shooting in the summer in a green field, wearing all green will not work!
-If we’re shooting with wildflowers, don’t wear a floral dress… you have to contrast and stand out from your background, but also not clash.
-You want your clothes to fit the style of your location.
+If we’re shooting in the summer in a green field, wearing all green will probably not look good!
+You have to contrast and stand out from your background, but also not clash.
+And you want your clothes to fit the style of your location.
 Some outfits will work anywhere but some will not.
-If you don’t know, text me your outfits and I’ll give you advice.
+If you don’t know, text me photos of your outfits and I’ll give you advice.

 TIP #3 – What NOT to Wear: